 Application Note: Solid State Batteries for Medtech

 The healthcare sector, or Medtech, is changing to embrace the interconnectivity of the Internet of Things for more proactive patient health management.
 This has created a demand for remote patient monitoring, with devices needed to monitor and report vital data to central healthcare providers.
-IoT Healthcare sector revenues are forecast to be around $300Bn by 2020 (Visiongain, 2014).
-Improved interaction with the patient by providing smart technology requires medical devices that can:
+IoT Healthcare sector revenues are forecast to be around $409.9Bn by 2022 (Grand Review Research, 2016).
+Improved interaction with patients through smart technology requires medical devices that:

 - Improve patient experience by remote monitoring without need to visit place of care.